Symmetries of algebras captured by actions of weak Hopf algebras: Actions of groupoid algebras on algebras

 \item By Proposition~\ref{prop:hs=ht}(a), a weak Hopf algebra $H$ satisfying $H_s = H_t$ is an $X$-weak Hopf algebra, where $X$ is the complete set of primitive idempotents of $H$.

 \item By \cite[Proposition 2.3.3]{NV}, weak Hopf algebra morphisms preserve counital subalgebras.
-Hence, by considering all possible finite sets $X$, our results pertain to all weak Hopf algebra with commutative counital subalgebras, and all morphisms between such weak Hopf algebras.
+Hence, by considering all possible finite sets $X$, our results pertain to all weak Hopf algebras with commutative counital subalgebras, and all morphisms between such weak Hopf algebras.

-\item We remark that the category $\mathsf{wha}$ considered in \cite{BGL} has a weaker notion of morphisms than those in $\XWeak$ here.
-The morphisms in $\mathsf{wha}$ need not be weak Hopf algebra morphisms (e.g., they are not necessarily algebra homomorphisms; see \cite[Theorem 4.12]{BGL}). \end{enumerate} \end{remark}
+\item We remark that the category $\mathsf{wha}$ considered in \cite{BGL} has a weaker notion of morphisms than those in $\XWHA$ here.
+The morphisms in $\mathsf{wha}$ need not be weak Hopf algebra morphisms (in particular, they are not necessarily $\kk$-algebra morphisms; see \cite[Theorem 4.12]{BGL}).

+\item Similar to what was stated for $X$-groupoids in Remark~\ref{rem:permutation}, we could define a weaker notion of $X$-algebra morphism by allowing for permutations of the index set $X$.
+However, we opted not to do so in order to maintain simplicity in our proofs and because a suitable relabeling of the idempotents would ultimately reduce the situation to our case. \end{enumerate} \end{remark}